When people describe risky activities, showering, bathing, or simply using the bathroom are not often at the top of the list.

 For older adults or individuals with limited mobility, the bathroom can be a tricky place to maneuver.
 Bathrooms are often small with limited space.
 They may have narrow doorways that make them difficult to access and use with a mobility aid.

-When showering, the water can also make bathroom surfaces quite slippery.
+Water can also make bathroom surfaces quite slippery.
 This increases the risk for falling.
 However, simply making a few changes can minimize most risks and injuries.

 Below are some general tips for bathroom safety.
-Bathroom safety aids and equipment can help increase the safe function and use of the bathroom, shower or tub by the person(s) in your care.
+Bathroom safety aids and equipment can help increase the safe function and use of the bathroom, shower, or tub by the person(s) in your care.

 General bathroom safety tips